Skip to main content

 However, the user cannot enter any combination of 5 letters, he has to enter a valid word.
 And this is where Wordle gets it perfect: the list of acceptable user words (the vocabulary) is larger (12947 words).
 This enables wordle to know all the 5 letter words, but only choosing from the simplest ones, limiting user frustration.
 This is brillant game design.

-But that also 12947 5-letters words.
+But that means 12947 5-letters words.
 That's already 64735 bytes.
+We can't fit the data in the ROM.

 Or is it?